A CAT(0)-valued pointwise ergodic theorem: Introduction

 \textbf{Remark}\quad We restrict to separable $X$ in order to avoid discussing the nuances between different notions of `measurability' for $f$, but provided the right notion is chosen this seems to make no real restriction. \fin

 We will find that this theorem follows quite quickly from an appeal to the real-valued pointwise ergodic theorem, together with an approximation argument based on a maximal ergodic theorem for such group actions and F\o lner sequences also obtained by Lindenstrauss in~\cite{Lin01}.
 On the other hand, since any Hilbert space is CAT$(0)$ with barycentre map simply given by averaging, Theorem~\ref{thm:main} does contain the pointwise ergodic theorem for square-integrable maps into a separable Hilbert space as a special case.

-It seems to be harder to find a theorem about CAT$(0)$ targets that encomposses the real-valued theorem for arbitrary functions in $L^1(\sfP)$, since the condition that $\mu \in P_2(X)$ already appears in the definition of the barycentre $b(\mu)$.
+It is more subtle to find a theorem about CAT$(0)$ targets that encompasses the real-valued theorem for arbitrary functions in $L^1(\sfP)$, because the condition that $\mu \in P_2(X)$ already appears in the definition of the barycentre $b(\mu)$.
+In fact, suitable notions of barycentre defined for all measures with finite first moment have been set up by Es-Sahib and Heinich~\cite{EsSHei99} and by Sturm~\cite{Stu03}, but they require more delicate handling than the map $b$ we use here.
+Since the present note was submitted, I understand that Bruno Duchesne and Andr\'es Navas have independently shown that the properties of these alternative barycentre maps do lead to a CAT$(0)$-valued $L^1$-ergodic theorem~(\cite{Dus10,Nav11}), essentially via the argument below.